The role of SEO reputation management (Updated 2023)By Paige Sutherland

-Then take advantage of Google My Business Posts.
-Google My Business Posts are similar to other social media posts but appear when customers find the business on Google Search or Maps.
+Then take advantage of Google Business Profile posts.
+Google Business Profile posts are similar to other social media posts but appear when customers find the business on Google Search or Maps.
 These posts have an added benefit to regular social media posts in that they allow your client to inject timely offers, events, or news right into Google search results, without waiting for indexing.
 These tips from Google can help your clients create engaging posts to help disseminate information about the business quickly to their customers.

 Since 91 percent of people trust online reviews as much as personal recommendations, monitoring what people say about a business is crucial.
 This is especially true with Google reviews, which are highly visible to anyone searching for the business.
 Reviews on Google appear next to the Business Profile in Maps and Search and help the business stand out on Google.
 While negative reviews can seldom be removed, good reputation management is just as much about handling the negative as it is positive.
 Take the time to respond to negative reviews to offer a good customer experience, and hopefully turn something negative into a positive for the customer.

 Google Q&A is a simple tool that allows Google users to ask and answer questions about a business online.
-It is yet another way to provide customers with useful information, right in the knowledge panel of a Google My Business listing.
+It is yet another way to provide customers with useful information, right in the knowledge panel of a Google Business Profile listing.
 Potential customers are able to ask any question they want, and Google users have the opportunity to provide meaningful, or completely bogus, answers.
 The information that potential customers find can have a strong impact on their decision to call or visit a business.
 Check out this blog for more information about Google Q&A.

 Google Q&A should be monitored in the same way as online reviews.
 Questions and answers can be submitted by anyone, and content can be just as persuasive.
 It’s crucial to stay on top of Google Q&A as it’s highly visible to searchers looking for information.